 Capital assets of \$0 (net of accumulated depreciation) are for equipment purchased.
 See Note 3 for more information on capital assets.

-At the end of the current fiscal year, the Commission did not have any outstanding long-term debt, however, the Commission does have one long-term obligation for compensated absences.
-See Note 4 for details.
+At the end of the current fiscal year, the Commission did not have any outstanding long-term debt; however, the Commission does have long-term obligations for compensated absences and pensions.
+See notes 4 and 5 for details.